Dana DeLorenzo

-Dana Rose DeLorenzo (born January 1, 1983) is an American actress and former radio personality and producer.
+Dana Rose DeLorenzo is an American actress and former radio personality and producer.
 She is best known for her starring role as Kelly Maxwell in the Starz horror-comedy series Ash vs Evil Dead (2015–2018).

 Career

 DeLorenzo began acting as a child in radio commercials for a clothing store owned by her father.
 Her first paid acting job was performing in a weekly cabaret-style dinner show at 11 years old.
 She was also a cast member and dance captain in Tony n' Tina's Wedding in Chicago.
 DeLorenzo worked as a producer and portrayed Marissa Sanchez on the nationally syndicated radio show Mancow's Morning Madhouse for a number of years.
-She was a regular on The Late Late Show with Craig Ferguson in 2012 as Beth the CBS executive.
+She was a regular on The Late Late Show with Craig Ferguson in 2012 as Beth the CBS Executive.